shakes76/PatternFlow/recognition/45798906-OASIS-Brain-StyleGan/README.md

 Matplotlib was used to visualise the model losses and the generator's images.
 Tqdm was used to provide visualisation of the training epoch's progress.

+## Methodology

+### Data loading

+The images were loaded using the TensorFlow Keras API, which allowed the images to be directly imported into a TensorFlow dataset in the greyscale format (1 colour channel as opposed to RGB with 3 colour channels).
+These images are normalised from [0, 255] to [0, 1].

+### Training, validation, test split

+Although it is typical to separate data into training, validation and test dataset when training neural networks, it does not provide much value when it comes to GANs as a whole.
+The data split may be useful if the performance of the discriminator is the most important.
+However, for this task, the images generator by the generator is more important than the capabilities of the discriminator.
+Thus, it was decided that all the data would be used for training and no splitting would be performed.

+### Data augmentation

+### Model architecture and construction

+### Visualisation

+## Usage

+## References